This article was last updated Oct. 20, 2022

 Can you blame them, though?

 Medicare not your area of expertise?
-We’ve done the hard work for you.
+We can help.

 How does Medicare work with an employer-sponsored health insurance plan?

-What if my employee is on their spouse's insurance plan, will Medicare pay first?
+If my employee is on their spouse's insurance plan, does Medicare pay first or second?

-Medicare pays first if both of these situations apply:
+Medicare is the primary payer if both of these situations apply:

 - A domestic partner is entitled to Medicare on the basis of age.